Rajkumar992199/Java_Programs/OOP_VGEC/experiment_1/README.md

 Experiment 1 is OOP-1 lab manual exp-1 <br>
-myfirstprg is basic java program
+myfirstprg is basic java program <br>
+program 2 to 9 are oop lab manual projects.